All Episodes

 The Falcons can do what they want.

-The NFL can do what they he's an employee there.
+The NFL can do what they, he's an employee there.

-They've got I'm not I'm not objecting to that at all.
+They've got, I'm not, I'm not objecting to that at all.

 I'm offering analogies, comparisons.

-This is uh though those things are nothing compared to this, we've got people quoted as saying.
+Those things are nothing compared to this, we've got people quoted as saying.

-Uh I read it was just the other day, there was a there was a story about uh somebody got oh, somebody was shooting cats, stray cats with a BB gun.
+I read just the other day, there was a story about somebody got, oh, somebody was shooting cats, stray cats with a BB gun, and been charged with a felony.

 Yeah, this guy, as I said, his NFL career is over if he wants one.

-He's shooting shooting cats with a BB gun.
+He's shooting cats with a BB gun because they were bugging him.

 But they did it humanely, Rush.

-They didn't show I know they did it humane.
+I know they did it humanely.

-Fine, okay, but we do this all the time.
+But we do this all the time.

 Be it a chicken.

-But we're doing that for food, Rush.
+Now, we're doing that for food, Rush.

 We're doing that for food.

-We weren't doing that for sport, but it still we do it in greater numbers than Vic ever did.
+But still, we do it in greater numbers than Vic ever did.

-But these are dogs, Rush, these are pets.
+But these are dogs, Rush.

-I understand, I understand the psychology.
+I understand the psychology.

-How many, how many Katrina, hurricane Katrina victims abandoned their pets while skedaddling out of town, those that could leave and did.
+How many Katrina, Hurricane Katrina victims abandoned their pets while skedaddling out of town?

 What do you think?

-Uh all I'm saying here, and I'm not defending what happened up there.
+All I'm saying here, and I'm not defending what happened up there.

-Uh I I sorry, that I note.
+Sorry, that I note.

 I notice I take note of it.